monaxov/acadia/README.md

 ```

 ### Conclusion
-Finally, we have a     library that is designed  to provide  an audio representation of numeric data of various kinds without graphic component.
+Finally, we have a     python library that is designed  to provide  an audio representation of numeric data of various kinds without any graphic component.
 Its main features:
 - a simple intuitive interface
 - the Shape object generates values, that can be